wumm-project/RDFData/README.md

   a namespace prefix <http://opendiscovery.org/rdf/xxx/> in common where xxx is usually in singular form.

-* We try to supply all graphs with information in english, german and russian.
-  It is a raw translation by Google Translate that requires additional QA.

 ## RDF Graphs

+### References

 * Books.ttl - A list of TRIZ-related books.
   * Uses terminology as recommended in <http://eprints.rclis.org/22454/1/LODE-BD-2.pdf>
   * Contains bibliography supplied by V.M.Petrov
   * Contains bibliography supplied by D.Zobel
-  * Contains selected books freom the TRIZ Body of Knowledge reference list
+  * Contains selected books from the TRIZ Body of Knowledge reference list
+  * Continuously updated
+* Presentations.ttl - Metadata about selected TRIZ related presentations
+  available in the internet, either as video recording (mainly YouTube) or as slide deck
+  * Continuously updated
+* References.ttl - Collection of metadata about selected TRIZ publications, referenced in other parts of this RDF Database
+* TBK-References.ttl - Literature referenced in the TRIZ Bodies of Knowledge TBK1 and TBK2
+  * This has yet to be consolidated in the following directions
+    * Provide link between different editions and translations of the same source.
+    * Align this with Books.ttl (we use different URIs but link with rdfs:seeAlso to Books.ttl)

+### Conferences

 * ConferenceSeries.ttl - information about TRIZ Conference Series
-* Conferences - information about several TRIZ Conferences
+* Conferences - directory containing detailed information about selected TRIZ Conferences
-* Glossary.ttl - A glossary extracted from the German VDI norm
-* MATRIZ-Certificates.ttl - Data of MATRIZ certificates
-  * 2020-04-06 graebe: Level 4 certificates
-  * 2020-04-18 graebe: Level 5 certificates
-* Ontology.ttl - A first RDF version of the ontology proposed at <https://r1.nubex.ru/s828-c8b/ca459bfe73_fit-in~160x160__f3107_7e>
+  * This directory is regularly updated.
+Each RDF-Graph there is referenced by the od:detailedReport predicate in PastConferences.ttl
 * PastConferences.ttl - Information about Past TRIZ Conferences, in particular links to the proceedings, if published.

+### People

 * People.ttl - People within the TRIZ Social Network
-  * 2020-04-01 graebe: Update with the authors listed in the TBK-2012
+  * Regularly updated from different  sources
+* MATRIZ-Certificates.ttl - Data of MATRIZ certificates
-  * 2020-04-06 graebe: Update with the MATRIZ Level 4 certificates
+  * 2020-04-06 graebe: Level 4 certificates added
-  * 2020-04-17 graebe: Update with the authors listed in the TBK-2007
-  * 2020-04-18 graebe: Update with the MATRIZ Level 5 certificates
+  * 2020-04-18 graebe: Level 5 certificates added

+### Ontology Project

+This has to be moved and incorporated into the Ontology Project in the directory __Ontologies__.
+See also the README.md in that directory.

 * SeparationPrinciples.ttl - The 4 Separation Principles
 * StandardSolutions.ttl - The 76 Standard Solutions
 * TBK1-Concepts.ttl - Concepts in the TRIZ Body of Knowledge (2012 English
   version) as RDF Data
 * TBK2-Concepts.ttl - Concepts in the TRIZ Body of Knowledge (2007 Russian
   version) as RDF Data
-* TBK-References.ttl - Literature referenced in TBK1 and TBK2
 * TheBusinessStandards.ttl - V. Souchkovs Business Standard Solutions
 * TheMatrix.ttl - Altshullers 39x39 matrix
 * TheParameters.ttl - The 39 parameters as in the matrix of Altshuller 1985